neverlink/windows-terminal-context-menu/README.md

-# WindowsTerminal-Context-Menu
-Adding a context menu option to open the current directory in Windows Terminal.
+## A context menu entry to launch Windows Terminal in a directory.

-### Removing the default "Open in Windows Terminal"
+### 1. Removing the default "Open in Windows Terminal"
-By default, such an option exists, but only on the left pane in Explorer.
+By default, such an option exists, but only in the left pane of Explorer.

-Get rid of it with the following registry entry.
+Get rid of it with the following registry key.
 [Source](https://github.com/microsoft/terminal/issues/8105#issuecomment-726789079)

 ```
 Windows Registry Editor Version 5.00